multikitty/New-Programming-Languages-Showcase/README.md

 ## Contributing

 We welcome contributions from everyone!
 If you know about a new programming language that should be included in this repository, please feel free to open an issue or submit a pull request.
-Please make sure your contributions follow the guidelines outlined in our [Contribution Guidelines](https://github.com/multikitty/New-Programming-Languages-Showcase/blob/master/CONTRIBUTING.md).
+Please make sure your contributions follow the [Contribution Guidelines](https://github.com/multikitty/New-Programming-Languages-Showcase/blob/master/CONTRIBUTING.md).

 ## Thanks to Contributors